 The Maine Warden Service K9 team travels throughout Maine and across the state’s borders to bring missing persons to safety and to protect our natural resources through evidence collection.
-The specialized team is made up of seven dedicated game wardens and their K9s which are trained in the following areas:
+The specialized team is made up of six dedicated game wardens and their K9s which are trained in the following areas:

 - Tracking — Following the trail of a person by using that person's individual scent